 How do you begin?
 You start with introducing yourself.
 If you are really brave you might knock on their door with a freshly baked loaf of bread in your hand like my one neighbor did or you can wait until they are outside working on their yard and then take minute to go over and introduce yourself.

 Use the tips I shared in the becoming friend worthy section and do not overwhelm them with you entire life story the first time you meet them.
 Make sure you are welcoming, by waving to them when you see them out.
 Be helpful when ever possible in little ways like helping them carry in big boxes from their car, and in big ways like mowing their entire yard and bringing them over homemade chicken soup when you know their house has been attacked by the flu.

-In these actions you are building relationship and you just might find those tiny seeds will grow into a firm foundation of a friendship that withstand almost anything.
+In these actions, you are building relationship, and you might find those tiny seeds will grow into a firm foundation of a friendship that withstands almost anything.